itsukikawamu/My_get_next_line/README.md

 ## get_next_line
-This is the most readable GNL in the world.
+This is the most readable GNL in the world. (with norminette)